ABDUL KAREEM SHAKIR, Petitioner

 Security income and pension income for the 2010 taxable year; petitioner also received taxable Social Security income, pension income, and wages for the 2011taxable year.
 Petitioner did not file Federal income tax returns or pay any tax for

-.
+the years at issue.
 Respondent used available third-party information to prepare substitutes for returns (SFR) for petitioner's years at issue.
 See sec.
 6020(b).
 On the basis of the SFRs, respondent issued to petitioner two notices of deficiency.

 Attached to each of the notices of deficiency was a Form 4549, Income Tax Examination Changes, on which respondent calculated petitioner's Federal taxableincome, tax liability, and corresponding additions to tax for the respective year at